LydiaKN/traceroute-netdata/README.md

 # traceroute-netdata
 Display data from traceroute command at Netdata using Python Plugin

-The template.py is the code when th data collection happens, while template.conf is the connfiguration file of the correspinding alarm.
+The template.py is the code when the data collection happens, while template.conf is the configuration file of the correspinding alarm.

 The modify.py opens the template.py file and replaces the target IP with the destination IP and saves at the corresponding Python data collection directory.
 The intended IP is passed as an argument when the modify.py is executed.